안녕하세요.토미입니다.

 The answer is (2).

-This is a “guess” because it is a prediction of a certain situation.
+This is a “guess” because it predicts a particular situation.

 (1)거짓말 안 할래요 (2)거짓말하지 않겠어요